Constructive dismissal is a type of unfair dismissal where the employee feels forced to resign, rather than being dismissed.

 For example, if the circumstances relate to whistleblowing (if you have revealed malpractice and they have victimised you for that), discrimination (for example sex, disability, race, pregnancy and other types) and breach of contract (whereby your contract has been breached, for example commission structure changed).

-The employee normally makes the first move in constructive dismissal claims
+Who usually makes the first move in constructive dismissal claims?

 In a constructive dismissal settlement scenario, it is normally the employee who needs to make the first move.

 Your employer might not be aware of the situation, or, if they are aware, they probably aren’t going to have a protected conversation with you; rather, they will try and keep the situation calm and hope the passage of time means that any claim you may have will fall away.

 Employers often try to ‘manage out’ employees to avoid having to give them a payout with a settlement agreement.
 Managers are told to put an employee on performance review or to discipline them over a trivial matter.

 It is surprising how even big corporations employ these kinds of underhand tactics to avoid their responsibilities towards their employees.
 The difficulty however, is proving it.